An intrinsically hydrodynamic approach to multidimensional QHD systems: Introduction

 \subsection{Stability}

-Next we prove a compactness property that the class of weak solutions with positive mass density and satisfying the uniform bounds given by the energy and the functional $I(t)$.
-Let us remark that in contrast to existing literature on QHD system, we do not need a uniform low bound on the mass density, and also our result below hold for a general class of solutions, not necessarily those one constructed in the existence Theorems given above.
+The last result we present in this paper is the compactness property for the class of weak solutions satisfying the uniform bounds given by the energy and the functional $I(t)$.
+Here we need some additional assumptions on the sequence of solutions, for example the positivity of mass densities, or the spherical symmetry of solutions.
+Nevertheless let us remark we do not need a uniform lower bound on the mass density, and also our result below holds true for a general class of solutions, not necessarily those one constructed in the existence theorems given above.